 The best time for planting a linden tree is in fall after the leaves drop, although you can plant container-grown trees any time of year.
 Choose a location with full sun or partial shade and moist, well-drained soil.
 The tree prefers a neutral to alkaline pH but tolerates slightly acidic soils as well.

 Place the tree in the planting hole so that the soil line on the tree is even with the surrounding soil.
 As you backfill around the roots, press down with your foot from time to time to remove air pockets.
 Water thoroughly after planting and add more soil if a depression forms around the base of the tree.

 Mulch around the linden tree with organic mulch such as pine needles, bark or shredded leaves.
 Mulch suppresses weeds, helps the soil hold moisture and moderates temperature extremes.
 As the mulch breaks down, it adds essential nutrients to the soil.
-Use 3 to 4 inches of mulch, and pull it back a couple of inches from the trunk to prevent rot.
+Use 3 to 4 inches (7.5 to 10 cm.) of mulch and pull it back a couple of inches (5 cm.) from the trunk to prevent rot.

 Water newly planted trees once or twice a week for the first two or three months in the absence of rain.
 Keep the soil moist, but not soggy.
 Well-established linden trees only need watering during prolonged dry spells.